Temporary Provisions against the Communist Rebellion

-The Temporary Provisions Effective During the Period of National Mobilization for Suppression of the Communist Rebellion were provisions of the Constitution of the Republic of China effective from 1948 to 1991 and amended four times by the Central Government of China.
+The Temporary Provisions Effective During the Period of National Mobilization for Suppression of the Communist Rebellion provisions of the Constitution of the Republic of China were effective from 1948 to 1991 and amended four times by the Central Government of China.
 They effectively nullified the constitution and established martial law in Taiwan, where civil and political freedoms were curtailed.
-The official rationale for the provisions was the ongoing Chinese Civil War, but with the demise of the Kuomintang single-party system, the provisions were repealed.
+The official rationale for the provisions was the ongoing Chinese Civil War.
+However, with the demise of the Kuomintang single-party system, the provisions were repealed.

 History

 The current Constitution of the Republic of China was adopted by the National Assembly in 1947, when the Nationalist Government was based in Nanjing.
-Since 1945, China was engulfed in a civil war that pitted the Nationalist Government against the Chinese Communist Party (CCP).
+Since 1945, China has been engulfed in a civil war that pitted the Nationalist Government against the Chinese Communist Party (CCP).
 In March 1948, the first National Assembly met in Nanjing, and after some deliberation, decided to invoke Article 174 of the Constitution to amend the Constitution".
-On 10 May 1948, the Assembly adopted the first set of Temporary Provisions that was set to expire after three years.
+On 10 May 1948, the Assembly adopted the first set of Temporary Provisions that were set to expire after three years.
 In 1949, the Communists expelled the Nationalist Government from mainland China, and proclaimed the establishment of the People's Republic of China while Chiang's government retreated to Taipei, Taiwan, an island formerly a Japanese colony that was placed under ROC control after the surrender of Japan in 1945.
 In 1954, the National Assembly indefinitely renewed the Temporary Provisions in view of the Kuomintang's plans to recapture the mainland.
 The Temporary Provisions from then on were amended in accordance with the needs of the President of the Republic of China, Chiang Kai-shek, or his son Chiang Ching Kuo.
 In 1966, the Temporary Provisions were revised to allow for supplementary elections to the National Assembly from the Taiwan Area.
 In 1971, the ROC was expelled from the United Nations and replaced with representatives from the People's Republic of China; the Temporary Provisions were amended again in 1972.
 However, in 1979, the United States severed diplomatic relations with the ROC and recognized the PRC.

 Abolition

-It became clear that retaking the mainland was not a real possibility.
-On 22 April 1991, the National Assembly resolved to abolish the Temporary Provisions, and on April 30 of the same year, President Lee Teng-hui declared the end of the Mobilization for Suppression of Communist Rebellion as of May 1.
-The repeal of the provisions caused some ambiguity in cross-strait relations and the political status of Taiwan, raising questions such as whether the "Communist rebellion" has "succeeded" and so the PRC government is recognized as legitimate by the ROC, or whether it would be legal now for the CPC to operate in Taiwan.
+It became clear that liberating the mainland was not a real possibility.
+On 22 April 1991, the National Assembly resolved to abolish the Temporary Provisions, and later on 30 April, President Lee Teng-hui declared the end of the Mobilization for Suppression of Communist Rebellion as of the following day.
+The Provisions were replaced by the Additional Articles of the Constitution of the Republic of China, which took effect on 1 May and have served as the state's de-facto constitution ever since.
+The repeal of the Provisions caused some ambiguity in cross-strait relations and the political status of Taiwan, raising questions such as whether the "Communist rebellion" has "succeeded" and so the PRC government is recognized as legitimate by the ROC, or whether it would be legal now for the CCP to operate in Taiwan.